huskthedev/SpotiSaber/README.md

 # BeatSaver Map Downloader for Spotify Tracks

+# If any errors are occurring i wont fix it this was a one time made project

 This script automatically downloads **Beat Saber** maps based on your **Spotify saved tracks**.
 It fetches your saved songs from Spotify and then uses the **BeatSaver API** to search for the first available map for each song in the format **Artist - Songname**.
 Once found, the map is downloaded and saved to a folder you specify.

 ## What Happens in the Script: